Two Victorian government schools share their experience teaching the Holocaust and its significance

 The Department's FUSE website has new education resources on the Holocaust, ready for secondary school teachers to use in the classroom.

-Victorian teachers who took part in the Gandel Holocaust Studies Program for Australian Educators helped developed the resources, which include:
+Victorian teachers who took part in the Gandel Holocaust Studies Program for Australian Educators helped develop the resources, which include:

 - lessons on the Second World War and the significance of the Holocaust